Copper is a Powerful Germ Killer

-In 2002 the U.S. Environmental Protection Agency was searching for a way to stop the spread of deadly diseases in hospitals.
-The EPA approved the registration of copper as antimicrobial, officially stating copper is capable of killing harmful, potentially deadly microbes.
-Since then a huge outpouring of research from universities, hospitals, and labs around the world proves that copper kills many viruses and bacteria rapidly on contact.
+The EPA has approved the registration of copper as the first solid antimicrobial officially stating, "copper is capable of killing harmful, potentially deadly microbes."
+Since 2002 a huge outpouring of research from universities, hospitals, and labs around the world have proved copper kills many viruses and bacteria rapidly on contact.

 Copper even kills antibiotic resistant bacteria such as MRSA.
-Hospitals have tested solid copper as a replacement for touch surfaces such as patient bed rails, tray tables, chair arms, doorknobs, faucets, etc. In hospitals tested, hospital-acquired infections dropped dramatically.
+The EPA urged hospitals to use copper for "touch surfaces" such as patient bed rails, tray tables, doorknobs, and faucets.
+In hospitals tested, hospital-acquired infections dropped dramatically.

-Researchers have identified over 100 microbial pathogens that copper inactivates, including cold and flu viruses.
+Copper kills over 200 different pathogens including cold and flu viruses.

 Scientists have identified a number of ways copper can destroy bacteria and viruses.
-One is electrical.
-It is strongly suspected that when a bacterium comes in contact with a copper surface, a short circuiting of the current in the cell membrane occurs.
-This weakens the membrane and creates holes in.
+Copper has a high electrical conductance.
+When a microbe comes in contact with a copper surface, the natural electrical conductance interferes with the electrical balance in the microbe.
+This weakens the membrane and creates holes in it.Copper Research Studies

-These are some of the scientists whose research, among others, helped inspire the idea for CopperZap
+These are some of the scientists, among others, whose researched helped inspire the idea for CopperZap

 Professor Bill Keevil